abenhamdine/perfLogger/README.md

 perf.summary()
 ```

+summary() accepts an options object as unique argument.

-summary() accepts the following arguments :
+This object can have the following properties :
 bReset, sOrderAttribute, sOrderSens, sTitle, fCallback